supriyo-guha/Offensive-Adversary-Simulation-Critical-Infrastructures/research-notes/apt-case-studies.md

 - Cyber incidents can cascade into public safety and humanitarian consequences

 This case reinforces the need to model **service dependency and recovery complexity** in adversary simulation.

 ---

+## Ukraine Power Grid and Critical Infrastructure Cyber Operations (2022–2024)
+Since 2022, multiple cyber operations targeting Ukrainian critical infrastructure have been publicly reported, coinciding with broader geopolitical conflict.
+These operations include intrusions affecting power utilities, telecommunications, transportation, and government services.

+### Key Observations
+- Sustained campaigns involving long-term persistence
+- Enterprise IT compromise frequently precedes operational disruption
+- Not all operations result in permanent physical damage
+- Cyber activity often aims to degrade reliability, availability, or operator confidence rather than destroy systems

+### Research Implications
+These operations demonstrate that:
+- **Cyber–physical impact may arise from sustained uncertainty and degradation**, not only from destructive attacks
+- Adversary behavior adapts to defensive and operational constraints
+- IT–OT interdependencies extend beyond technical connectivity to include human and organizational response

+This case strongly supports adversary simulation focused on **behavior, decision-making, and persistence**, rather than exploit replication.

+---

+## MOVEit Transfer Supply-Chain Attacks (2023)
+In 2023, a widespread exploitation of vulnerabilities in the MOVEit Transfer managed file transfer software led to the compromise of numerous organizations, including government agencies, healthcare providers, and critical service operators.

+### Key Observations
+- Exploitation of trusted third-party software
+- Large-scale enterprise compromise through a common dependency
+- Secondary impacts on organizations providing essential services
+- Disruption driven by data exposure and service availability concerns

+### Research Implications
+While not an OT-specific incident, the MOVEit attacks are relevant because they demonstrate:
+- **Supply-chain compromise as an indirect pathway to critical infrastructure disruption**
+- How enterprise software vulnerabilities can cascade into operational and service-level impact
+- The importance of modeling **external dependency risk** within adversary simulation frameworks

+This case complements IT–OT-focused studies by highlighting non-OT attack vectors that nonetheless affect critical infrastructure resilience.

+---